 Dates of significance

-• alignment with the Council and Wellbeing Plan
+- alignment with the Council and Wellbeing Plan

-• a public holiday or national/international observance
+- a public holiday or national or international observance

-• alignment with a Council service or policy.
+- alignment with a Council service or policy

 List of recognised dates of significance